City Crews Preparing for Potential Winter Storm

 Please drive according to weather and road conditions and exercise caution around operating plows.

 Updates and information on City services during the snowstorm are shared via social media on Twitter (@greatersudbury) and Facebook (www.facebook.com/greatersudbury).

-This year, a new Significant Weather Event (SWE) policy is in effect, which means the public can expect enhanced messaging from the City when this declaration is issued by Environment Canada.
-The new policy defines a SWE as an approaching or occurring weather hazard with potential to pose a significant danger to users of roads and highways within a municipality.
+The policy, new last year, defines a Significant Weather Event (SWE) as an approaching or occurring weather hazard with potential to pose a significant danger to users of roads and highways within a municipality.